 Lots of love, consistency and patience! – Your puppy will instantly love you and with some consistency over the first 2-3 weeks he/she will be almost completely potty trained.

 Basically, you need a plan for when you are home and when you are gone.
 While you are home it is great to hold and play with your puppy.
 Just remember his two natural habits and it will help you have success potty training him.
 Puppies go potty 1) right after they wake up and 2) right after they eat.
 Not potty number one and number two at those times, just two habits.

-For the little babies, we start with paper training, then puppy pad training, and add in a bit of crate training, but of course our ultimate goal is to work towards using the bathroom outside in your location of choice.
-One good thing about the paper/pad training is that he will always have this ‘skill’.
-If you ever go on vacation and are in a hotel, condo, friend’s house, or cabin or if there’s flooding or severe weather or even if you’re going to be gone longer than usual, you can just put the paper or pads down near the exit door, or in a bathroom etc. and he will ‘remember’ and use that as his temporary potty.
+For the little babies, we start with puppy pad training, and add in a bit of crate training, but of course our ultimate goal is to work towards using the bathroom outside in your location of choice.
+One good thing about the potty pad training is that he will always have this ‘skill’.
+If you ever go on vacation and are in a hotel, condo, friend’s house, or cabin or if there’s flooding or severe weather or even if you’re going to be gone longer than usual, you can just put the pads down near the exit door, or in a bathroom etc. and he will ‘remember’ and use that as his temporary potty.

 While You Are Home

 Limit your puppy’s roaming area.
 This is of utmost importance and is only temporary!
 Basically he is trained to the area of one room when you get him.
 At our house he was never farther away from his potty than about 9 feet so if his ‘roaming area’ is about a 10×15 room then one area of open papers will be fine (once you are done transitioning him).
 A larger room, maybe 12x 25 or so would need a potty in two areas spread out (maybe at opposite ends of the room) so that he doesn’t have to search too hard for a potty if he needs to go.